b-hemanth/my_page/content/post/2021-03-15-uncovering-the-china-story.en.md

   preview_only: no
 projects: []
 ---
 _From 1980 to 2015, in what was undoubtedly one of the single greatest moments in human history, China reduced its official poverty rate by 95 percent.
-The following are notes from some prominent literature that discuss how this happened and the prominence (or lack thereof) of decentralization in that journey._
+The following are notes from some prominent literature that discuss how this happened and the significance (or lack thereof) of decentralization in that journey._

 I